 Access to computing and broadband technology is vital to child and family success.
 Digital tools allow families to connect to services and resources that might not otherwise be accessible, including education and employment resources and health care information and services.
 Integration of technology into classroom and home learning at an early age is essential for children to develop the skills and confidence necessary for long-term success.

-What is Valley Vision doing about it?
+What is Valley Vision’s role?

+Valley Vision is managing implementation of the School2Home pilot initiative at Leataata Floyd Elementary School, the first school in Sacramento in which the California Emerging Technology Fund (CETF) has invested.
 In December 2016, Sacramento County, the City of Sacramento, and SCUSD signed a Partnership Statement of Intent with Valley Vision and CETF, outlining commitments to work together to address Digital Inclusion and generational poverty within the Marina Vista and Alder Grove communities surrounding LFE.
-Valley Vision is working with the Partners to develop an action plan which incorporates strategies to close the Digital Divide within a larger anti-poverty strategy to achieve five associated outcomes – decreased poverty, increased employment, improved educational outcomes, decreased crime, and improved health.
+Valley Vision is working with the partners to develop an action plan which incorporates strategies to close the Digital Divide within a larger anti-poverty strategy to achieve five associated outcomes – decreased poverty, increased employment, improved educational outcomes, decreased crime, and improved health.

 What is our desired impact?